Initial Setup

 Setup Steps

-Go to the Releases section: OpenMANET OpenWrt Releases and download the image.
+Go to the Releases section: OpenMANET Firmware Releases and download the image. -

 Use the official Raspberry Pi guide for instructions on flashing the image: